Ambrosius Francken I: Work

-His style shows the influence of Marten de Vos in the opulently draped robes and other details.
+His style shows the influence of Maerten de Vos in the opulently draped robes and other details.
 He occasionally painted the staffage in the landscapes of Abraham Govaerts.

 Many of his works that have survived depict martyrdoms, a theme popular in Counter-Reformation Flanders.
 One of his important commissions was the painting of the triptych for the Guild of Barbers and Surgeons in 1590.
 One of the wings of the triptych depicts the miracles of the Saints Cosmas and Damian.
 The saints' most famous miraculous exploit was the grafting of a leg from a recently deceased Ethiopian to replace a patient's ulcered or cancerous leg.
 Unlike earlier representations of the subject which accentuate the role of the divine by including angels, a halo around the saints' heads and the role of the peaceful sleep of the patient receiving the transplant, Ambrosius' composition dwells more on the technique of the amputation and also shows the patient as a normal person whose face is distorted in pain.
 The saints have no nimbus and do not have help of angels.
 They use their own hands and their instruments are lying on the floor and are clearly recognizable.
 The depiction is more naturalistic than the earlier representations as it discounts the miraculous and makes the technical procedure take centre stage.